fhumbertodf/dicionario/Textos01.md

 >*Halloween is fun.
 My mom buys candy.
-My Mom buys potato chips.
+My mom buys potato chips.
-My Mom buys chocolate bars.
+My mom buys chocolate bars.
-It is for the trick or treaters.
+It is for the trick-or-treaters.
-My Mom buys me a costume.
+My mom buys me a costume.
 It is a ghost costume.
 I am going to be scary.
 My sister is going to dress up as a princess.
 She will have a wand.
 She will have a crown.
 She will look beautiful.
-My Dad buys a pumpkin.
+My dad buys a pumpkin.
 It is going to be a Jack O'Lantern.
 We draw a face on the pumpkin.
 We carve the face with a knife.
 Our Jack O'Lantern looks funny.
 We go trick or treating.
-We knock on the neighbour's door.
+We knock on the neighbor's door.
-We say, "trick or treat."
+We say, "trick-or-treat".
-Our neighbours give us candy.
+Our neighbors give us candy.
-We say thanks.
+We say "Thanks".
 We go to many houses.
 We go home.
 Our parents check our candy.